 Pure silver is very soft and malleable, so it is not used or recommended in jewelry because it is easily deformed.

-However, because of its properties, it is normal for silver to darken, because it reacts to substances that may be in the environment, although it is also due to each person's skin type.
+Silver is one of the most famous precious metals, and has been used for jewelry since time immemorial.
+However, due to its properties, it is normal for silver to darken, because it reacts to substances that may be in the environment, although it is also due to the PH of each person.

 - Use only warm water and hand soap to clean them.

-What is Vintage Silver?
+What is Vintage or Blued Silver?

-How to clean Silver?
+How to clean the silver?